kchaz/BISG_sampling_public/README.md

   * `sampler` - scripts that implement sampler for heirarchical Bayesian model

   * `simulation`  - scripts to run simulated pipeline.
-Main s cript

 `figures` is for any figures created by scripts in src